Jump to :

 We are a non-partisan organization, working with elected officials, community leaders and local citizens in the interest of fighting the climate emergency.

-Heather Baitz works as a Clinical Psychologist and in addition to serving as President of the Nanaimo Climate Action Hub, she is also active within the BC Climate Alliance and the West Coast Climate Action Network.
-She lives on the traditional territory of the Snuneymuxw Nation in Nanaimo and has a passion for food forest gardening.
+Heather Baitz is a founding member of the Nanaimo Climate Action Hub.
+She became a climate activist in 2018 after learning about the urgency of the climate crisis.
+She lives on the traditional territory of the Snuneymuxw Nation in Nanaimo, works as a Clinical Psychologist, and has a passion for food forest gardening.

 |